-At the university level, the Central Department of Nepali, Tribhuvan University offers academic degree courses while the Campus of International Languages (Bishwo Bhasa Campus) at Exhibition Road, Kathmandu offers functional Nepali language courses for foreign nationals.
+At the University level, the Central Department of Nepali, Tribhuvan University offers academic degree courses while the Campus of International Languages (Bishwo Bhasa Campus) at Exhibition Road, Kathmandu offers functional Nepali language courses for foreign nationals.
 There are a number of private language centers offering Nepali language courses for the foreigners.
-Diplomats and other officials of foreign missions in Nepal willing to learn Nepali language may have easy access to those institutions without obtaining prior approval from the GoN.
+Diplomats and other officials of foreign missions in Nepal willing to learn Nepali language may access these institutions without obtaining prior approval from the GoN.